-• Support Adoption of the Latest Edition of ASHRAE's Standards into Building Codes Energy efficiency can be improved significantly through the adoption and effective implementation of the most recent version of Standard 90.1, Energy Standard for Sites and Buildings Except Low-Rise Residential Buildings, which has provided the minimum requirements for energy-efficient design in the United States for over 40 years.
+Energy efficiency and resulting cost savings can be improved significantly through the adoption and effective implementation of the most recent version of ASHRAE Standard 90.1, Energy Standard for Sites and Buildings Except Low-Rise Residential Buildings, which has provided the minimum requirements for energy-efficient design in the United States for 50 years.
 Residential buildings and data centers can also achieve improved performance, save energy costs, and reduce climate impacts when jurisdictions adopt ASHRAE Standard 90.2 (residential) and Standard 90.4 (data centers).
-The inclusion of ASHRAE's most current standards in building codes, rules, regulations, and laws enhances health, efficiency, and safety in the built environment, and should be pursued.
+The incorporation by reference of ASHRAE's most current standards in building codes, rules, regulations, and laws enhances health, efficiency, and safety in the built environment, and should be pursued.
 Authorities having jurisdiction should be adequately resourced and empowered to adopt and enforce the newest edition of ASHRAE standards.